Last updated on March 27th, 2020 at 10:40 pm

 What Are Your Current Goals?

 Everyone’s got their own goals and they can change as time goes by.
-Your currents goals can definitely influence your decision in what type of project you want to tackle next.
+Your currents goals can definitely influence your decision on what type of project you want to tackle next.
 Take some time to evaluate your current goals.
 Doing so will help you figure out what the next step should be.

 Try and determine which type of project would help you get closer to achieving your goals.
 For example, EPs are great promotional tools that have the potential of grabbing more attention than a single.
 If you’re still working on building an audience/fanbase, then you might benefit more from an EP.
-But if you’re an artist who has established a good audience/fanbase and want to be taken more seriously as an artist, you might be ready to take the next big step, putting work towards a full-length album.
+But if you’re an artist who has established a good audience/fanbase and wants to be taken more seriously as an artist, you might be ready to take the next big step, putting work towards a full-length album.

 Have a good understanding of what your currents goals are, it’ll definitely help you make the right decision on what project to work on next.